dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/propertypath-xaml-syntax.md

 ---
 # PropertyPath XAML Syntax

-The <xref:System.Windows.PropertyPath> object supports a complex inline [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] syntax for setting various properties that take the <xref:System.Windows.PropertyPath> type as their value.
+The <xref:System.Windows.PropertyPath> object supports a complex inline XAML syntax for setting various properties that take the <xref:System.Windows.PropertyPath> type as their value.
 This topic documents the <xref:System.Windows.PropertyPath> syntax as applied to binding and animation syntaxes.

 <a name="where"></a>